 Yes, but only sometimes.

 The caveats for this are broadly similar to the section above.
 For example, the rules and regulations addressing safety in a Cardiac Surgery Unit should be strictly enforced.
-Exceptions would be very exceptional, if ever.
+Exceptions would be very rare, if ever.
 In contrast, such tight governance is much less helpful when attempting to relieve functional complaints.

 For example, a perfectionistic lonely person with tension headaches, or another incapacitated by rage and grief at the discovery of a major infidelity, or another enervated by mysterious polysymptoms since his wife became pregnant.
 In these functional disorders, the therapeutic effect of the practitioner depends upon imaginative skills of personal contact and suggestion.
-Institutional or formulaic management are likely to run counter to these: rigid management eviscerates compassionate imagination.
+Institutional or formulaic management are likely to run counter to these: rigid management so easily eviscerates compassionate imagination.

 There are parallels here to family-life and how we bring up children.
 The balance we choose between rules v freedom and structure v spontaneity, etc, will vary with the child, its age, the situation, and so forth.
-Families where structure and discipline are rigid and excessive will yield children who may appear orderly and well behaved, but are stunted in their capacities for creativity, initiative, expression, joy and intimacy.
-Necessary conflict, too, will be turned inwards or displaced, with all the destructive effects within and without.
+Families where structure and discipline are rigid and excessive may, earlier on, yield children who may appear orderly and well behaved, but are then stunted in their capacities for creativity, initiative, expression, joy and intimacy.
+Necessary conflict, too, will be turned inwards or displaced ... with all the destructive effects within and without.

 Organisations that are over-managed show equivalent afflictions.
 Such harassed groups suffer from defensive proceduralism, low-morale, high sickness rates, scapegoating, and a fascinatingly subtle range of subversion, both conscious and unconscious.
-Paradoxically, such depletions are retroflected casualties; the result of management compulsively 'driving' efficiency.
+Paradoxically, such depletions are retroflected casualties; the backfiring result of management compulsively 'driving' efficiency.

 Over-controlling parents rarely get what they intend.

 Compassion, too, requires our intelligent flexibility.

-3. Mass-production and standardization must be a good thing, if it makes things more available.
+3. Mass-production and standardisation must be a good thing, if it makes things more available.

-We don't question this with washing-machines or ball-bearings.
+We don't question this with washing machines or ball-bearings.
 Entering the arena of healthcare, we can still extend this confidence to, say, pharmaceuticals, surgical materials and certain procedural treatments, eg cataract extraction.
 This remains true so long as individual variation, subjective complexity and personal understanding are relatively uninfluential.

 In contrast, chronic and functional complaints confront us with the importance of individuals' variation of experience and meaning.
-These all-too-human factors elude quantitative, formulaic and procedural approaches.
-We must here develop more flexible, 'crafted' and individually addressed responses.
+These all-too-human factors are slippery to our medical model: they elude quantitative, formulaic and procedural approaches that are so essential elsewhere.
+Here we must develop more flexible, 'crafted' and individually addressed responses.
 Centrally-programmed factory workers are not equipped for this.